 As the parent, you have control over what foods find their way into your grocery cart.
 Save the really sugary foods for special events, such as the Fourth of July or a family member’s birthday.
 Learning that sweets are a “sometimes food” is one of the best life lessons you can give your child.

 If your child has a stubborn sweet tooth, you can substitute the really sugary stuff for all-fruit popsicles or yogurt in fun flavors such as root beer or strawberry cheesecake.
 Be sure to talk to our pediatric dentists for more advice on limiting sweets.

 4. Don’t Overdo Snacks

 It’s only natural to want to make sure your children are getting enough to eat.
 However, make sure that you aren’t giving your children too many snacks throughout the day.
 During the school year, snacking is naturally limited by class schedules, but without those restrictions it’s easy to go overboard.

 Believe us when we say your children will let you know when they’re hungry.
 When they sound the alarm, then you can bring out the snacks.
 Our experienced pediatric dentists can give you suggestions for healthy snacks.

 When kids play outside and roughhouse during the summer, it’s possible that your child might experience an oral injury such as chipping or losing a tooth.
 If this happens, don’t panic.
 Our pediatric dentists can help.

 Call Our Office Today!

 If you are interested in our pediatric dental services, please feel free to give our Grand Rapids pediatric dentists a call at (616) 942-9840.
-Dr. Kingma and Dr. Randall are dedicated to helping parents teach their children healthy oral habits that will last a lifetime.
+Dr. Kingma, Dr. Randall, and Dr. Korte are dedicated to helping parents teach their children healthy oral habits that will last a lifetime.